menzin/About_jQuery/Preface.md

     Please read this short chapter, even if you have used jQuery.
 This chapter explains the basic mechanisms of jQuery and provides examples of code which is used frequently..
 We discuss collections, chaining, and backing up the chain.

 - **Chapters 2 – 4** build your knowledge of the syntax and methods in jQuery.

-- **Chapter 5- 7** are about the functionality which make jQuery shine.
+- **Chapter 5 - 7** are about the functionality which make jQuery shine.
 They discuss respectively manipulating what is on your webpage, event handling and AJAX.

-- Chapter 8 provides a guide to learning how to maintain ARIA compliance when you are manipulating the page or using AJAX.
+- **Chapter 8** provides a guide to learning how to maintain ARIA compliance when you are manipulating the page or using AJAX.

 - **Chapters 9 - 10** respectively point you to next steps with jQuery ( e. g. for plug-ins and mobile devices) and references on jQuery.

 - **The Table of Contents** is quite detailed about each chapter's topics.

-- **Code **
+- **Code**

-  All code examples are at in the same folder as the chapter's text.
-Please use the downloaded code rather than copying from the Word documents --- we all know that that will lead to all kinds of problems.
+  All code examples are at in the same folder as the chapter's text. <ins>Please use the downloaded code rather than copying from the Word documents</ins> --- we all know that that will lead to all kinds of problems.

 ## Acknowledgements

+Any book on jQuery should first acknowledge the debt that all of us owe to John Resig, the creator of jQuery.
+Without him and his wonderful library we would still be writing long and ugly code.

+Next I would like to acknowledge my many, many, students who learn new platforms in a variety of ways, and who are the raison d’etre for my work.

+Equally important are my long-time colleagues in computing at Simmons – Denise Carroll, Dane Groves, Amber Stubbs, Bruce Tis and Nanette Veilleux.
+They have encouraged and critiqued my work and shared their wisdom for many years.
+Dean Marie desJardins supported the sabbatical on which this book was written.
+My wonderful student, Maleehah Africawala, has been an invaluable editor.

+Last, and very far from least, my husband, Marvin Menzin, who has tolerated my books, computers, work schedule, and so much more.